Sialitech/label-siali/docs/source/guide/tasks.md

 ## How to format your data to import it

-Label Studio treats different file types different ways.
+Siali Label treats different file types different ways.

-If you want to import multiple types of data to label at the same time, for example, images with captions or audio recordings with transcripts, you must use the [basic Label Studio JSON format](#Basic-Label-Studio-JSON-format).
+If you want to import multiple types of data to label at the same time, for example, images with captions or audio recordings with transcripts, you must use the [basic Siali Label JSON format](#Basic-Label-Studio-JSON-format).

 [You can also use a CSV file or a JSON list of tasks to point to URLs with the data](#How-to-import-your-data), rather than directly importing the data if you need to import thousands of files.
-You can import files containing up to 250,000 tasks or up to 50MB in size into Label Studio.
+You can import files containing up to 250,000 tasks or up to 50MB in size into Siali Label.

 If you're specifying data in a cloud storage bucket or container, and you don't want to [sync cloud storage](storage.html), create and specify [presigned URLs for Amazon S3 storage](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), [signed URLs for Google Cloud Storage](https://cloud.google.com/storage/docs/access-control/signed-urls), or [shared access signatures for Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) in a JSON, CSV, TSV or TXT file.

-### Basic Label Studio JSON format
+### Basic Siali Label JSON format

-The best way to import data into Label Studio is to use a JSON-formatted list of tasks.
+The best way to import data into Siali Label is to use a JSON-formatted list of tasks.
 The `data` key of the JSON file references each task as an entry in a JSON dictionary.
-If there is no `data` key, Label Studio interprets the entire JSON file as one task.
+If there is no `data` key, Siali Label interprets the entire JSON file as one task.

 In the `data` JSON dictionary, use key-value pairs that correspond to the source key expected by the object tag in the [label configuration](setup.html#Customize-the-labeling-interface-for-your-project) that you set up for your project.

-Depending on the type of object tag, Label Studio interprets field values differently:
+Depending on the type of object tag, Siali Label interprets field values differently:
 - `<Text value="$key">`: `value` is interpreted as plain text.
 - `<HyperText value="$key">`: `value` is interpreted as HTML markup.
 - `<HyperText value="$key" encoding="base64">`: `value` is interpreted as a base64 encoded HTML markup.